Raney nickel

 Raney nickel /ˈreɪniː ˈnɪkəl/, also called spongy nickel, is a fine-grained solid composed mostly of nickel derived from a nickel–aluminium alloy.
 Several grades are known, of which most are gray solids.
 Some are pyrophoric, but most are used as air-stable slurries.
 Raney nickel is used as a reagent and as a catalyst in organic chemistry.
 It was developed in 1926 by American engineer Murray Raney for the hydrogenation of vegetable oils.

-Raney is a registered trademark of W. R. Grace and Company.
+Raney Nickel is a registered trademark of W. R. Grace and Company.
 Other major producers are Evonik and Johnson Matthey.

 Preparation

 Alloy preparation

 The Ni–Al alloy is prepared by dissolving nickel in molten aluminium followed by cooling ("quenching").
 Depending on the Ni:Al ratio, quenching produces a number of different phases.

 During the quenching procedure, small amounts of a third metal, such as zinc or chromium, are added to enhance the activity of the resulting catalyst.
 This third metal is called a "promoter".
 The promoter changes the mixture from a binary alloy to a ternary alloy, which can lead to different quenching and leaching properties during activation.